Original version published November 2018, updated February 2021.

 When you think about pricing strategy, you probably think about for-profit companies cleverly determining pricing for products or services in order to maximize profitability or beat out the competition.
 Pricing strategies don’t seem to fit with the ideals and goals of nonprofit organizations, but surprisingly, there are situations when determining optimal pricing can greatly benefit nonprofits and the important work they do.

-PEPS curriculum has been so successful over the past 35 years that other organizations working with parents throughout the U.S. are interested in licensing that curriculum to support and inform the parents within their programs.
+PEPS’ curriculum has been so successful over the past 35 years that other organizations working with parents throughout the U.S. are interested in licensing that curriculum to support and inform the parents within their programs.
 Because of this demand, PEPS created the PEPS Network, a licensing program to make the curriculum available to other organizations for a fee.
 The initial pricing of the licensing fee was determined through a “seems about right” approach.
-But, after analyzing a few years of financials, it was discovered that the low licensing fee was not covering PEPS investment into the program.
-This model was not sustainable over time, and could even cause difficulties in funding the other parts of their organization down the road.
-It was time to get rethink their pricing strategy.
+But, after analyzing a few years of financials, they discovered that the low licensing fee was not covering PEPS’ investment into the program.
+This model was not sustainable over time and could even cause difficulties in funding the other parts of their organization down the road.
+It was time to rethink their pricing strategy.

-3 steps to develop a pricing strategy for a nonprofit
+3 steps for nonprofits to develop a pricing strategy

-There are multiple avenues to take when it comes to finding the best pricing model to employ.
-Choosing the ideal model can be a challenge, but armed with the assessment from step 1, the skilled expert can provide a solid recommendation on how to proceed.
+There are multiple avenues available when it comes to finding the best pricing model to employ.
+Choosing the ideal model can be a challenge, but armed with the assessment from step 1, a skilled expert can provide a solid recommendation on how to proceed.
 In many cases, a custom, hybrid solution will be the best approach.
 For example, PEPS discovered that a combination of cost-plus pricing, competitive pricing, and royalty pricing models provided the best solution to move them toward their goals.

 This isn’t as simple as pushing a button.
-Successful execution of any new solution calls for a detailed roadmap and timeline, including obvious tasks such as revising contracts billing processes, but also not-so-obvious tasks like managing change.
-Take into consideration how the new pricing will affect all aspects of the business from the customers to the employees and develop a thoughtful plan on how the change will be managed.
-Ask these questions, to ensure the plan for executing the new pricing strategy is covering all of the bases.
+Successful execution of any new solution calls for a detailed roadmap and timeline, including obvious tasks such as revising contracts and billing processes, but also not-so-obvious tasks like managing change.
+Take into consideration how the new pricing will affect all aspects of the business, from the customers to the employees, and develop a thoughtful plan for how the change will be managed.
+Ask the questions below to ensure the plan for executing the new pricing strategy covers all necessary bases:

 • Will the new pricing be rolled out all at once or gradually over the span of a couple of years?

-• How will the updated pricing be communicated to customers or licensees to promote the increased ability to serve more people.
+• How will the updated pricing be communicated to customers or licensees?
+How will these communications promote the company’s increased ability to serve more people?

-• Are there benefits to customers or licensees, such as reduced pricing for increased participation or pricing tiers that offer increased benefits with higher tiers?
+• Are there benefits to customers or licensees, such as reduced pricing for increased participation or pricing tiers that offer staggered benefits?

-There are several ways to go about executing a new pricing plan, but the keys to success are being transparent and informative to all of the parties involved.
+There are several ways to go about executing a new pricing plan, but the key to success is being transparent and informative.

-When a nonprofit organization embraces pricing strategies as an essential tool for optimizing operations, they will find that, in the end, they will be able to reach more people and have greater impact on our society.
-Whether the cause is helping new parents, feeding the homeless or supporting public radio, any nonprofit with a pricing or donation plan can benefit from an enhanced pricing strategy.
+When a nonprofit organization embraces pricing strategies as an essential tool for optimizing operations, they will be able to reach more people and have greater impact on society.
+Whether the cause is helping new parents, feeding the homeless, or supporting public radio, any nonprofit with a pricing or donation plan can benefit from an enhanced pricing strategy.
 The tool used for years to maximize profits can also be leveraged for maximum charitable effect.
 Who would have guessed?